 How to use up leftover chimichurri sauce

-- As a simple cream-free potato salad dressing
+- Use it as a simple cream-free potato salad dressing

-- With some crusty bread as a dip.
+- Serve it with some crusty bread as a dip.

 - As a dressing for grilled halloumi

 I have to say, I could just eat it by itself off the spoon!

 Can you adapt the chimichurri recipe?